xmm7360/xmm7360-pci/README.md

 Involvement from someone involved in modem control projects like ModemManager would be welcome to shape the kernel interfaces so it's not too horrible to bring up.

+Power management support is absent.
+The modem, as configured, turns off during suspend, and needs to be reconfigured on resume.